Music

 Children in Year 4 benefit from whole class specialist teaching, delivered by a member of Oxfordshire County Music service during which they receive whole class tuition on a strings instrument.
 These lessons allow children the opportunity to learn to play an instrument as part of an ensemble and to engender a love of music learning.

 Performance is at the heart of musical teaching and learning and children participate in a range of performances during their school days.
-These include nativities (KS1), sharing assemblies (EYFS-Y6) and a Leavers performance (Year 6).
+These include nativities (EYFS and KS1), sharing assemblies (EYFS-Y6) and a Leavers performance (Year 6).
 Pupils also take part in singing assemblies.
-Parents are invited and welcomed to watch all of these performances whether at school or outside of school.
+Parents are invited and welcomed to watch all of these performances.
 These performances develop resilience and build confidence in pupils of all ages and abilities.
-We also encourage children to critique their own and other children’s performances, developing mutual respect within and across year groups.

 Impact